RubenChM/MDDB-docker/README.md

 There is an specific service that performs a complete database backup every so often depending on a variable defined by the user.
 To disable this service, define **DB_BACKUP_REPLICAS** to 0.

+### Utils

+This service acts as a hodgepodge of utilities.

 ### Object Storage

 In order to provide the users a way to **transfer big files** that can't be uploaded via web, a docker **MinIO** server is integrated into the infrastructure.